jeffknupp/blog/in_progress/hardest_revisited.md

 the same synchronization primitives as `threading`.

 Minor synchronization issues aside, all of this sounds great.
-That is, until we realize that sharing data via messaging requires us to make a *copy* of the data we'd like to share.
-In our example, the parent process would send a subset of the keys of our dictionary (i.e. the feed URLs) to each process.
-Copying the keys is not an expensive operation.
-However, the child processes must send back the contents of each feed's item list.
-If we have many feeds and few processes, the set of lists each child process must send to the parent process may be quite large.
-This means that the child process creates the large list and sends it to the parent, who must then make its own copy of the list.
+That is, until we realize that sharing data via messaging requires us to make *copies* of the data we'd like to share.
+In our example, the parent process sends a portion of the keys of our dictionary (i.e. the feed URLs) to each child process.
+Copying keys is not an expensive operation.
+Retrieving the results is another matter.
+The child processes must send back the contents of each feed's item list.
+If we have many feeds and few processes, the resulting lists each child process must send to the parent process may be quite large (in terms of memory usage).
+Since no data is shared between processes, clearly the parent process must copy the data a child process sends to it.
+A workflow that includes copying data, possibly multiple times, is not a recipe for an especially quick program.

-In a pinch, one can make use of the two state-sharing methods that `multiprocessing` makes available: *shared memory* and *server processes*.
+To work around these limitations, one can make use of the two state-sharing methods that `multiprocessing` makes available: *shared memory* and *server processes*.
 Shared memory comes in the form of the `Value` and `Array` classes, and their names are indicative of what they're used for.
 Updates to a `Value` or `Array` object will be immediately